-How to Convince Clients of the Need for Heartworm Preventativesby Dwight D. Bowman, MS, PhD - College of Veterinary Medicine, Cornell University, Ithaca, N.Y.
+How to Convince Clients of the Need for Heartworm Preventativesby Dwight Bowman MS, PhD

 PARAMUS, N.J. — Sometimes owners give veterinarians a hard time about prophylaxis against heartworm, but Dwight D. Bowman, MS, PhD, said it isn’t too hard to convince them of the need if veterinarians talk about the disease the worms cause.